MissVeronica/repository-content-for-UM/README.md

 3. <a href="https://github.com/MissVeronica/UM-Members-Directory-Left-Filter-Box">Member Directory Filter & Search box moved to the left</a> New feature for Tablets/Mobiles
 4. <a href="https://github.com/MissVeronica/um-exclude-ages-directory">Exclude ages in Members Directory</a>
 5. <a href="https://github.com/MissVeronica/um-number-of-days-ago">Number of Days ago</a>
-6. <a href="https://github.com/MissVeronica/um-members-directory-csv">Members Directory CSV</a>
+6. <a href="https://github.com/MissVeronica/um-members-directory-csv">Members Directory CSV</a> Updated for UM 2.8.3

 ## Validation
 1. <a href="https://github.com/MissVeronica/UM-Decimal-Custom-Validation">Custom Validation of Decimal values</a>